 Risk is not only a financial tool.
 Risk is anything that can positively (known as opportunity) or negatively affect a project; this sounds strangely close to change.

-Risk is crucial to understand for executives, managers, and functional talent.
+Risk is crucial for executives, managers, and functional talent understanding.
 To avoid plans that are dead on arrival you need everyone’s participation to identify risk and that takes flexibility, proper resource alignment, and motivated talent to participate.

 It takes knowledge and ability to create and deliver a plan, but only your talent’s participation and motivation can identify change and risk and then provide a rational business case to alter or modify a plan.